Appeal panel membership

 Kawitha Helme

-In her previous role, Kawitha was responsible for leading the market access strategy across Europe, Middle East and Africa for the Oncology-Haematology portfolio at Janssen.
-Prior to that, Kawitha headed up the UK and Ireland Access Directorate and was a board member in the affiliate leadership team in Amgen Ltd. She led the health economics, local market access and field-based NHS partnership teams and was responsible for unlocking patient access for Amgen's portfolio of medicines.
-She was also responsible for developing company strategic policy positions on HTA through her membership in the Association of the British Pharmaceutical Industry Value and Access Group.
+In her previous role, Kawitha was responsible for leading the market access strategy across Europe, Middle East and Africa in Haemato-Oncology at Johnson and Johnson.
+Prior to that, Kawitha headed up the UK and Ireland Value, Access and Policy Directorate in Amgen Ltd and was a board member in the affiliate leadership team.
+In this role, Kawitha led the health economics, local market access and field-based NHS partnership teams and was also responsible for driving strategic policy positions on HTA.

 Kawitha served as an industry member in the Scottish Medicines Consortium (SMC) New Drugs Committee from January 2019 to December 2020.
 She reviewed and developed preliminary HTA advice for numerous appraisals in her capacity as a committee member.